Top Chef: San Francisco: Contestant progress

 The chef(s) did not receive immunity for winning the Quickfire Challenge.

 Cynthia voluntarily withdrew from the competition due to her father's illness.

-Andrea was brought back in Episode 3, after being eliminated once, when Cynthia chose to leave.
+As a result, Andrea was reinstated into the competition.

 The judges did not feel that anyone had distinguished themselves in the Elimination Challenge, so no winner was named.

 (WINNER) The chef won the season and was crowned "Top Chef".

 (RUNNER-UP) The chef was a runner-up for the season.

 (WIN) The chef won the Elimination Challenge.

 (HIGH) The chef was selected as one of the top entries in the Elimination Challenge but did not win.

 (IN) The chef was not selected as one of the top or bottom entries in the Elimination Challenge and was safe.

 (LOW) The chef was selected as one of the bottom entries in the Elimination Challenge but was not eliminated.

 (OUT) The chef lost the Elimination Challenge.

 (WDR) The chef voluntarily withdrew from the competition.